mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/security/ent/tls-ssl/ar-custom/index.md

   signing its predecessor and being signed by its successor
   - each intermediate CA cert must be a valid CA cert (expiration, etc...)

-In case when these restrictions are too strict, the user can override them by setting the `external_certificate_validation_disable` to `false`.
+If these restrictions are too strict, they can be overridden by setting the `external_certificate_validation_disable` parameter to `true`.

 # Installing DC/OS Enterprise with a custom external certificate